Staff

 Cell: 971-404-4909

-Terri Preeg Riggsby previously served as the TCWC Chair for 12 years.
-She has a bachelor’s degree in journalism, a master’s degree in public administration and natural resource policy, graduate certification in watershed management, and has worked in government and non-profit organizations for close to 15 years.
-Terri is also the Chair and Zone 5 Director on the West Multnomah Soil and Water Conservation District Board, where she advocates for effective environmental programs and projects throughout West Multnomah County.
-Terri lives near Multnomah Village and regularly helps out at restoration and education events.
-She shares her love of the Pacific Northwest rivers and woods with her husband, son, and hound dog.
+Terri Preeg Riggsby has been a TCWC board member since 2001, including a 12 year stint serving as the Board Chair.
+She has a bachelor’s degree in journalism from James Madison University, a master’s degree in public administration and natural resource policy, as well as a graduate certificate in watershed management from Portland State University, and a graduate certificate in sustainable communities from Harvard University.
+Terri has been the publicly elected Zone 5 Director on the West Multnomah Soil and Water Conservation District Board since 2005, and uses her voice to advocate for effective environmental programs and projects throughout West Multnomah County.
+Terri lives near Multnomah Village and has extended her commitment to watershed health as the Executive Director of the Network of Oregon Watershed Councils since 2024.
+She shares her love of the Pacific Northwest rivers and woods with her family and loves hiking from Oregon up to British Columbia, from the coastal regions out to the desert.

 TCWC’s work is made stronger through ongoing relationships with partner organizations and agencies.